Pam St Clement: Personal life

 St Clement is bisexual and is a supporter of gay rights—campaigning with Stonewall against Section 28 and for lowering the age of consent for gay men.
 St Clement is known to be an intensely private person who seldom speaks about her personal life.
-In 1967, St Clement married a man named Andrew Gordon but they divorced in 1976.
+In 1967, St Clement married Andrew Gordon - they divorced in 1976.
 She has no children.

 In 1997, St Clement discovered that she had a half-brother, Reginald (born 1934), from her father's first marriage.
 St Clement has stated that she had been in touch with her father, who died in 1993, aged 84, but he had never mentioned having any other children.
-Her brother had barely known their father and had not seen him since he was a toddler.
+Her half brother had barely known their father and had not seen him since he was a toddler.

 St Clement has been the focus of much media criticism regarding her weight over the years, which earned her character the nickname "Fat Pat".
 In 1998 she lost several stone from dieting, which led the media to speculate that she had become ill.
 She later commented: "I have since decided I wasn't made to be slim.
 When I was thinner the paparazzi got some pictures where I looked ill.
 I had to come out and speak about it."

 St Clement's autobiography, The End of an Earring, was published in 2015.